the Garbage Collection Bibliography

 [hosk06] Antony L Hosking.
 Portable, mostly-concurrent, mostly-copying garbage collection for multi-processors.
 In Petrank and Moss [ISMM06], 2006, pages 40-51.
 Available here.

 [hoso98] Haruo Hosoya and Akinori Yonezawa.
 Garbage collection via dynamic type inference - a formal treatment.
-In Proceedings of the Second Workshop on Types in Compilation, pages 215-239, 1998.
+In 2nd Workshop on Types in Compilation, volume 1473 of Lecture Notes in Computer Science, pages 215-239, 1998.
 Available here.

 [huan03] Xianlong Huang, J. Eliot B. Moss, Kathryn S. McKinley, Stephen M. Blackburn, and D. Burger.
 Dynamic SimpleScalar: Simulating Java virtual machines.
 Technical Report TR-03-03, University of Texas at Austin, February 2003.